Jipatype/Embedder/README.md

 These tools is for use to embedding any file into the .otf/.ttf font file.

 - "embedder" is for embedding any file into the font file.
-- "extractor" is for extracting file in the font file that embedded by "embedder".
+- "extractor" is for extracting file from the font file that embedded by "embedder".

 # The tools need to install.